isomerpages/nlb-sure/_read-to-be-sure/2c-rtbs02-perspective1.md

 title: 'How effective are they?'
 permalink: /read-to-be-sure/issue2-perspective1/
 breadcrumb: 'How effective are they?'
-third_nav_title: 'Issue #2: COVID-19 Restrictions — The Roads to Recovery'
+third_nav_title: 'Issue #2: COVID-19 Curbs— Less or More?'

 ---